What is a Monitor? Definition and Full Discussion

 Operation of a monitor

-What are a monitor’s main features?
+What is a monitor main features?

 • Luminance: measured in cd/m² or Nits, it is a measure of the intensity of light emitted by the monitor.
 It is also known as “Brillo”.